 Six individuals were named winners for the 2017 UOG Distinguished Alumni Awards on October 28 at the Hilton Guam Resort & Spa Micronesian Ballroom.
 The search for nominees was announced by the UOG Office of Development & Alumni Affairs and the UOG Alumni Association in July of this year.
-Five awards were given to one individual from each of the University’s schools and colleges: College of Liberal Arts & Social Sciences, College of Natural & Applied Sciences, School of Business & Public Administration, School of Education and School of Nursing and Health Sciences.
+Five awards were given to one individual from each of the University’s schools and colleges: College of Liberal Arts & Social Sciences, College of Natural & Applied Sciences, School of Business & Public Administration, School of Education and School of Health.
 One award was given to an alumnus who is retired from military service.

 Nominees’ packets were forwarded to a board of judges including the respective Deans and one faculty member from each of the schools and colleges, an alumni association representative, a notable member of the island community, and a representative of UOG’s Senior Vice President for Academic and Student Affairs.
 Judges’ ratings were forwarded to President Robert Underwood for a final decision.